 Fees and Scope

 In the event that the feature set defined in the SRS differs markedly from that discussed prior to acceptance of the project, Creadyne reserves the right to issue an amended quote.
-The client may either accept this quote or, in consultation with Creadyne, modify the feature set defined in the SRS to reach a mutually agreeable solution.
+The partner may either accept this quote or, in consultation with Creadyne, modify the feature set defined in the SRS to reach a mutually agreeable solution.

-In the event of any variations or extensions to the project, or should a client wish to engage Creadyne on a time and materials basis, all work will be undertaken in accordance with our hourly rates.
+In the event of any variations or extensions to the project, or should a partner wish to engage Creadyne on a time and materials basis, all work will be undertaken in accordance with our hourly rates.

 Unless previously agreed in writing, Creadyne reserve the right to re-use technical components developed during the project and will retain intellectual property rights on each such development.
-The client receives copyright on all work on payment of final invoice.
+The partner receives copyright on all work on payment of final invoice.